sswietoniowski/learning-mssql/pluralsight/03_managing_sql_server_database_concurrency/README.md

 `Read Committed` is the default isolation level.
 It allows non-repeatable reads.

-> Non-repeatable read is when we read the same data twice and get different results.
+> Non-repeatable read is when we read the same data twice and get different results (don't see the same row twice).

 To set this level of isolation use the following command: